I have lived in the same Melbourne apartment for six-years yet it’s never had a Christmas tree. Let me back this up and explain why.

 At David Jones, it’s pineapples and cacti.
 Greens, yellows, and golds.

 What happened to red, green, silver or gold?

 I had bought these hand-stitched Australian animals while on Phillip Island (famous for their little penguins) a few years ago while I tried to hunt down their matching kangaroos.
-I’d all but forgotten about them until I did a massive apartment clean out and spotted them in the wrapping paper box.
+I’d all but forgotten about them until I did a massive apartment clean out and spotted them in a box of gift wrapping.

 After searching every store that remotely looked like it might sell Christmas goods, I finally found an angel to top the tree in a nondescript newsagent near my apartment.